 Technology involves the skill to create objects that do not previously exist in nature.
 Examples include push-button machines introduced into the workplace or software engineers' computer program algorithms for workers to follow.
 Both likely originated in an adolescent mind.
-Both can be designed with abstract numbers to stand in for real human beings who will actually be using them.
-Workers can be expected to act more like the machines they work with (for).
+Both can be designed with abstract numbers to stand in for the real human beings who will be the ones actually using them.
+The adolescent mind can expect workers to act more like the machines they work with (or for).
 Workers can also be expected to adjust their thinking to fit the requirements of the software directing their work.
-In fact, the human brain, and consequently, the human mind and nature, may become indistinguishable from preprogrammed software technologies.
+In fact, the human brain and, consequently, the human mind and nature may become indistinguishable from preprogrammed software technologies.
+Ciii